Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: Introduction

 The backward facing step (BFS) is a foundational example in lubrication theory and exhibits clear discrepancies between the Stokes and Reynolds solutions.
-In the Stokes solutions, flow separation occurs downstream of the step, causing flow to recirculate in the lower corner \cite{matsui_separation_1975}, \cite{uchida_numerical_1975}, \cite{armaly_experimental_1983}.
-A sequence of eddies is observed, and the total recirculation region approaches a constant size in the Stokes limit \cite{biswas_backward-facing_2004}.
-Moreover, numerical Navier-Stokes solutions to the BFS confirm that the cross-film pressure gradient is significant in the vicinity of the step \cite{julian_influence_2023}.
-The Reynolds equation on the other hand does not capture this flow recirculation, and by construction has no cross-film pressure gradient at the step.
-The BFS example showcases how neglecting the cross-film pressure gradient in the lubrication approximation yields solutions without the patterns of flow separation and corner recirculation observed in the Stokes approximation.
+In the Stokes and Navier-Stokes solution to the BFS, significant cross film pressure variation at the step discontinuity induces flow separation and flow recirculation in the concave corner \cite{matsui_separation_1975,uchida_numerical_1975,armaly_experimental_1983,julian_influence_2023}.
+The corner recirculation region approaches a constant size in the Stokes limit \cite{biswas_backward-facing_2004}.
+The Reynolds equation on the other hand does not capture this flow recirculation, and by construction has no cross-film pressure gradient.
+The step discontinuity in the BFS presents a maximal surface gradient such that we can examine the effect of varying the length scale ratio in isolation.
+Furthermore, the BFS example showcases how neglecting the cross-film pressure gradient in the lubrication approximation yields solutions without the patterns of flow separation and corner recirculation observed in the Stokes approximation.

+Corner recirculation in Stokes flow has been revealed with formal analysis of the Stokes equation $\nabla^4\psi=0$, where $\psi$ is the stream function.
+In terms of polar coordinates $(r,\theta)$, solutions of the form $\psi(r,\theta) = r^\lambda f_\lambda(\theta)$ to Stokes flow between rigid boundaries intersecting at an angle $\theta \in [-\alpha,\alpha]$ have complex exponent $\lambda$ whenever $2\alpha \le 146^\circ$ \cite{dean_steady_1949}.
+Such solutions reveal a sequence of recirculation zones, also known as Moffatt eddies, receding into the corner with rapidly decreasing size and intensity \cite{moffatt_viscous_1964}.
+The size of each recirculation zone is characterized by the points of flow separation: the half-saddle points of the stream function located along the rigid boundaries.
+Meanwhile, as a result of the thin film assumption and neglecting the cross-film pressure gradient, solutions in lubrication theory do not capture the patterns of flow separation and corner recirculation seen in Stokes flow.